The Ricci flow on surfaces with boundary: Proof of Theorem

 In this section, we let $g\left(t\right)$ be the solution to (\ref{flow}) in the two-ball $D$, with initial and boundary data as described in the hypotheses of Theorem \ref{maintheorem2}.
 It is clear, from uniqueness, that this solution is also rotationally symmetric.
 Let $A\left(t\right):=A_{g\left(t\right)}\left(D\right)$ be the area of $D$ with respect to $g\left(t\right)$.
 Given the fact that

 to show that the normalized flow does exists for all time, all we must prove is that $A\left(t\right)\rightarrow 0$ as $t\rightarrow T$.

 First notice that the scalar curvature of the solution to (\ref{flow}), with initial data $g_0$ and boundary data $\psi$ as in Theorem \ref{maintheorem2}, blows up in finite time by Proposition \ref{otherblowups}.
 Let us denote by $\mathcal{R}\left(t\right)$ the radius of $D$ with respect to $g\left(t\right)$; by comparison geometry we have that at any time $\mathcal{R}\geq \frac{\pi}{2\sqrt{R_{\max}\left(t\right)}}$, and using Hamilton's arguments (see \cite[\S~5]{Chow0}), it can be shown that for points at distance at least $\frac{1}{4}\mathcal{R}$ from the boundary, the injectivity radius is conveniently bounded from below.
+To obtain Fermi charts of uniform size around any boundary point, notice that all we need is a bound from below on the length of the boundary which conveniently rescales with the curvature: This is given by Corollary 1.2 (c) in \cite{AlexanderBishop0}

 Hence we can take a blow up limit of $\left(M,g\left(t\right)\right)$ as $t\rightarrow T$.
-This blow up limit might be compact, and in this case it is a round hemisphere, and as we did before, it can be shown that then $A\left(t\right)\rightarrow 0$ as $t\rightarrow T$.
+This blow up limit might be compact, and in this case it is a round hemisphere, and as we did before, it can be shown then that $A\left(t\right)\rightarrow 0$ as $t\rightarrow T$.
 If this blow up limit is non compact it must be the cigar.
 In this case, it is not difficult to prove that we can take as an origin for the blow up limit the center of $D$.
 To study this case we define the following quantities which depend on $g\left(t\right)$: